ktrin-ctrl/encrypted_police_radio_activity/README.md

 decode trunked mobile radio protocols using a RTL-SDR USB dongle and then launches a small script to record transmission metadata in a SQLite database and announces encrypted broadcasts in a skeet.

+(C)opyright Kristina Trinity 2025, released under the GPL3

-SDR Trunk is (c)opyright Denny Sheirer, released under GNU
+SDR Trunk is (c)opyright Denny Sheirer, released under GPL
 https://github.com/DSheirer/sdrtrunk